-11. Fighting and/or Assault:
+11. Fighting and / or Assault, Unauthorized Touching, Hitting or Throwing

 Students shall not instigate, cause or attempt to cause physical injury or behave in such a way that could cause physical injury to a school employee or other individual (1) on school grounds during, before, or after school hours, (2) off school grounds at a school activity, (3) on school buses at any time (4) off school grounds if it is connected with school activities or incidents occurring at school or on school property.
-Violations will result in an out of school suspension.
+The act of physically touching or hitting, pushing, shoving, wrestling, etc. may also be considered fighting or assault.
+Violations may result in an out of school suspension.